-The Nikon Df and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in November 2013 and April 2017.
+The Nikon Df and the Sony Alpha A9 are two digital cameras that were announced, respectively, in November 2013 and April 2017.
 The Df is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Nikon has a resolution of 16.2 megapixel, whereas the Sony provides 24 MP.
+The Nikon has a resolution of 16.2 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is notably smaller (23 percent) than the Nikon Df.
 Moreover, the A9 is markedly lighter (11 percent) than the Df.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.